-Empowering disadvantaged communities - Jaffna
+Empowering disadvantaged communities in Jaffna

 Working in leprosy affected communities in Jaffna, this project identifies people affected by leprosy, ensuring treatment is delivered and hospital referrals are arranged where necessary.
 Regular home visits are made by health workers, and villagers are trained in self care techniques to dress wounds and prevent further injury.
 Education assistance is provided for approximately 300 children, and vocational training will benefit a further 15 young people.